inmanta/inmanta-core/docs/administrators/logging.rst

 Fine grained configuration
 ----------------------------

-For fine grained configuration, `a standard python dict config file<https://docs.python.org/3/library/logging.config.html#logging.config.dictConfig>` can be passed in via the config file for each component individually or via a cli option:
+For fine grained configuration, `a standard python dict config file <https://docs.python.org/3/library/logging.config.html#logging-config-dictschema>`_ can be passed in via the config file for each component individually:

 .. code-block:: yaml